 TIMSS is an international assessment of student achievement dedicated to improving teaching and learning in mathematics and science.
 The International Association for the Evaluation of Educational Achievement (IEA), an independent, international cooperative of national research institutions and governmental research agencies, implements TIMSS.

 NAEC is responsible for administering the study locally with the support of school principals and teachers.
-Around 175 schools, their principals, over 1400 teachers, 9000 students, and their parents participate in every cycle of the study.
+Around 300 schools, their principals, over 1500 teachers, up to 12 000 students, and their parents participate in every cycle of the study.

 NAEC prepares national reports and disseminates them among policy makers and school community members.
 TIMSS results are discussed at National Education Conferences with teachers, school leaders, education specialists, researchers, and policy makers.

 The Millennium Challenge Corporation (MCC) and Millennium Challenge Account (MCA) supported Georgia’s participation in TIMSS 2015 and TIMSS 2019.

 For more information about the study, please consult the IEA web page.